zhaoou/notes/ml/ml_intro.md

 **In RBF SVMs** one additional kernel parameter has to be optimised - γ (gamma).

-The hyperparameter γ determines the degree of nonlinearity or width of the RBF kernel.
+γ determines the degree of nonlinearity or width of the RBF kernel.

 * Higher values of γ lead to greater nonlinearity, sharper peaks and "spiky" boundaries around instances.